-- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
-This is especially true for any remaining natural corridor on site. - No vegetation may be buried or burned on site.
+• In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled.

-• Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.
+- Where this is not possible, viable or feasible, and to the discretion and approval of the ECO, at a minimum, all alien vegetation within the development footprint and within 15m of the development footprint is to be cleared. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
+This is especially true for any remaining natural corridor on site. - No vegetation may be buried or burned on site. - Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.